jfsantosm/2021a-crime-ccts-colombia/README.md

 [![Creative Commons Lizenzvertrag](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)

-This repository contains a tutorial to replicate the results of the 5th chapter of my Master Thesis.
+This repository contains a tutorial to replicate the results of the working paper

 ## The Effect of Conditional Cash Transfer Policies on Crime: Evidence from a Synthetic Controls Framework